opulencephp/docs/sessions.md

   * Stores session data to some form of [cache](cache), eg Memcached or Redis

 <h2 id="middleware">Middleware</h2>
 The best place to read and write session data with the `handler` is in middleware.
-Opulence comes with a class middleware baked-in:  `Opulence\Framework\HTTP\Middleware\Session`.
+Opulence comes with a class middleware baked-in:  `Opulence\Framework\Http\Middleware\Session`.

 > **Note:** This middleware is an abstract class.
-If you're using the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, you can simply use the middleware `Project\HTTP\Middleware\Session` to finish extending it.
+If you're using the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, you can simply use the middleware `Project\Http\Middleware\Session` to finish extending it.
 Otherwise, you can roll your own session middleware.

 Typically in middleware, your `handler` will read from session storage using data passed in through the request.
 After the request has been handled and a response generated, the session data is written back to storage via the `handler`.